Hygge at the cottage

 While Hygge is considered a major factor in why Denmark consistently ranks number one in the World Happiness Report published by the UN, let’s not lose sight that Canada ranked number six in 2016.
 With 81% of Canadians having spent time at a cottage (according to the ReMax 2016 Recreational Report) perhaps “cottage” is actually the Canadian word for hygge?

-As we endure the shortest days of the year, embrace them by practicing hygge.
+As we endure the shortest days of the year, embrace them by practicing hygge at the cottage.
 Be kind to yourself by giving yourself permission to spend a snowy afternoon lazing around in your pj’s reading a good book by the fire.
 Pretty soon your cottage will be referred to as so hyggelig, which is high praise indeed.